ImageMagick/Usage-Markdown/morphology/index.md

 You are not limited to the distance kernels that have been provided for you.
 As long as you stick to the rules, of using a zero value at the 'origin', and an increasing distance value surrounding it, you can generate other very interesting distance effects.

-For example here I apply a very small [User Defined Kernel](#user) that simply says make any pixel to the right larger in value.
+For example, here I apply a very small [User Defined Kernel](#user) that simply says make any pixel to the right larger in value.

 ~~~
 convert man.gif -threshold 50% +depth \